emanoel-bruno/Tips-Git/reset.md

     git reset

-## Remove all files from staged area and reset the changes on the files to the most recent commit
+## Remove all files from staged area and reset the changes on the files to the latest commit(HEAD)

-    git reset --hard <commit id>
+    git reset --hard

-## Remove all files from staged area and move head to specific folder

-    git reset --soft <commit id>

 ## Reset the commit history to a previous commit

     git reset <commit id>

+## Remove all files from staged area and move head to specific commit id

+    git reset --soft <commit id>

 ## Reset the commit history to a commit id and reset the changes on the files to the same commit id:

-    git reset <commit id> --hard
+    git reset --hard <commit id>

 ## Details